Views expressed by the host on this program documented to be almost always right 99.7% of the time.

 And so it was to make a point about the way he is governing.

-People have always been in comp uncomfortable hearing things that they don't agree with or hearing things that they don't want to hear per se.
+Now, people have always, this is nothing new, people have always been uncomfortable hearing things that they don't agree with or hearing things that they don't want to hear per se.

 Political correctness is all about that.